brianzelip/basscss7.1.1/README.md

 Basscss came out at the time when folks were just starting to stretch the intended use of npm from distributing Node server files to distributing web development tools more broadly, including CSS.

 But there weren't many conventions or tools for this shift yet.
-So single assets in packages like Basscss were awkwardly copied to CSS directories from node_modules/, or imported explicitly from node_modules/, eg:
+So single assets in packages like Basscss were awkwardly copied to CSS directories from node_modules/, or imported explicitly from node_modules/.

 ```css
 @import '../node_modules/basscss/css/basscss.min.css';